CheckoutFinland/psp-api/docs/README.md

 #### Get token

-`HTTP POST /tokenization/{checkout-tokenization-id}` is requested after the merchant has received a `checkout-tokenization-id` from the success redirect URL parameters.
+`HTTP POST /tokenization/{checkout-tokenization-id}` is requested after the merchant has received a `checkout-tokenization-id` from the success redirect URL parameters, or the callback URL request if given.

 This request returns the actual card token, which can then be used to make payments on the card.